 - Financial Aid is awarded in the basis of financial need

 - Need Assessment Process begins immediately after submission of NFAAF.

 - FAO works closely with candidates' family to determine financial need and NDI.

 - FAO also reconciles information on NFAAF against the documents provided including their tenor and validity; seeking clarifications, if any.

 - FAO informs candidates (via email / web account) to submit adequate / missing documents.
 Candidates are required to submit soft copies of adequate / missing documents within due dates, given by FAO, to remain in the scholarship selection process.

 - Evaluation sheets are prepared.
 These sheets contain brief summary of credentials, covering all the aspects to be presented to the financial aid committee for final decision.

 - The NUST financial aid committee reviews these evaluation sheets along with the supporting documents before making their decision, which is purely based on need.

 - Decision is communicated to the students through an official provisional scholarship award letter / email

-- The Financial Aid Office reserves the right to conduct periodic reviews to ensure the award is granted to the needy students only.
+- The FAO reserves the right to conduct periodic reviews to ensure the award is granted to the needy students only.